craignicholson/civilfiling_client/README.md

 Version 2.2, C#

-Application intetgrates with the New Jersey eCourts system [https://www.njcourts.gov/attorneys/ecourts.html] to file COMPLAINTS.
+Application integrates with the New Jersey eCourts system [https://www.njcourts.gov/attorneys/ecourts.html] to file COMPLAINTS.

 > "SubmitCivilFiling: Enables the user to file a new civil case.
 It accepts CivilFilingRequest as the input and CivilFilingResponse will be the output.
 On successful filing submission, the web service will return docket number and efiling sequence number. "